evi1haxor/jekyll-now/_posts/2017-10-29-Why-the-way-is-it,-the-Way-it-is.md

 ---
 layout: post
-title: Why the way it is, the Way it is?!
+title: Why the way is it, the Way it is?!
 author: evi1haxor
 ---